 On a homestead or any working farm really the animals contribute.
 On ours, it is no different.

 I wanted two female Pekin ducks for eggs and for possible fertilizer.

 That is exactly what I got and they are lovely.

 Meet the newest additions to our city farm Miss Olive and Scooter.
 The cutest little duckies ever.
 I picked them up from the post office after ordering from a wonderful company called My Pet Chicken.com if you are interested in finding a great source yourself.

-Yes, can you believe, you can actually order baby birds online and they are sent to your local post office for pick.
+Yes, can you believe it, you can actually order baby birds online and they are sent to your local post office for pick up.
 Who knew?
 Certainly not me.